Special Needs Holiday Club

 MEET THE TEAM

-Our friendly, fun and skilled staff is our greatest asset at LS29 Time.
-They bring a wealth of training and experience to holiday club from their other roles in special education, preschools, playwork, social care, healthcare and more.
+Our friendly, fun and skilled staff is our greatest asset at Moor Time.
+They bring training, experience and enthusiasm to holiday club from their studies and their other roles in special education, preschools, playwork, social care, healthcare and more.

 Many of them also have hobbies and interests that they share with the young people in sessions - from drumming to gymnastics!
 To get to know them better, please scroll through the staff profiles below.